-New Orleans East Hospital (NOEH) opened in summer 2014, bringing a full-service hospital to New Orleans East for the first time since Hurricane Katrina.
+New Orleans East Hospital (NOEH) opened in the summer of 2014, bringing a full-service hospital to New Orleans East for the first time since Hurricane Katrina.
 Managed by LCMC Health in partnership with the City of New Orleans and Orleans Parish Hospital Service District A, NOEH is committed to providing superior, quality healthcare and educational empowerment to the community, and serves as a community and economic anchor as Eastern New Orleans is revitalized.

 Over 120 physicians are on staff at New Orleans East Hospital, all of whom are dedicated to improving the health of patients in New Orleans East, Gentilly, St. Bernard and the Lower Ninth Ward.